Article

 It is unacceptable that civilians, including babies and children, pay such a terrible price in this conflict.

 The ICRC has consistently stressed the need for safe humanitarian access throughout Gaza, including the north.
-The ICRC stands ready to fulfil its role as a neutral intermediary during conflicts and is fully committed to providing support to evacuate the sick and wounded.
+The ICRC stands ready to fulfil its role as a neutral intermediary during conflicts and is fully committed to providing support to evacuate the wounded and sick.
 We repeat our call for the necessary conditions to be met in order to do that.
 Only the parties to the conflict can provide this.
 Without that agreement in place, evacuations can put more lives in danger, including those of civilians.
-The ICRC has repeatedly reiterated that, following evacuation orders, all must be done to spare civilian lives, and to ensure that they have access to the basic necessities for life, including food, water, and medical care.
+The ICRC has repeatedly reiterated that all must be done to spare civilian lives in the conduct of military operations, and to ensure that they have access to the basic necessities for life, including food, water, and medical care.
 The ICRC has continued to maintain its operations in Gaza, despite sometimes choosing to implement additional security and safety measures for its staff.

-The parties to the conflict must fulfil their responsibilities to protect the wounded and the sick, and the medical personnel who care for them.
+The parties to the conflict must fulfil their responsibilities to respect and protect the wounded and the sick, and the medical personnel who care for them.

 • ICRC teams are in Gaza and will continue to be there.
 We have no intention of leaving.
 In fact, we are increasing the capacity of our teams there.
 The ICRC has over 300 staff members in Gaza, many of whom have been working relentlessly since the escalation of the armed conflict to provide much-needed relief.